 This minimally invasive approach involves making a series of small incisions and inserting a flexible arthroscope into the joint.
 During arthroscopic debridement, tiny surgical tools pass through the arthroscope and allow Dr. Togher to remove damaged tissue, smooth bone spurs, and correct areas of inflammation.

 Also known as arthrodesis, fusion involves the use of pins, plates, and other connective hardware to hold certain bones in the foot or ankle together so that the bones fuse.
 This type of surgery is done most often done to treat arthritis in the foot.

 Depending on the condition of your foot or ankle before the surgery, Dr. Togher may need to take a bone graft from another part of the body to replace missing bone and encourage fusion.

 In cases of severe or advanced ankle damage, the entire joint may be replaced with a prosthesis, or artificial implant.
 This surgical procedure can provide substantial pain relief, as well as improve ankle movement and overall mobility.
 Ankle joint replacement is most often only recommended in cases of destroyed ankle components and an inability to execute day-to-day physical activities.

 Special Considerations for Your Feet, Post-Surgery

 Make sure you take care of your feet – you’ll need them for years to come.
-The foot and ankle surgeon at the Joint Replacement Institute in Naples, Florida, can help.
-Call (239) 261-2663 to find out how significant your foot or ankle issue is and what your treatments options are, including foot surgery.
+Dr. Cody Togher, the foot and ankle surgeon at the Joint Replacement Institute in Naples, Florida, can help.
+Call (239) 261-2663 to find out how significant your foot or ankle issue is and what your treatment options are, including foot or ankle surgery.
 You can also request an appointment now.